Sylius/Sylius/UPGRADE-1.12.md

 are now included in every env starting with `test` keyword.
 If you wish to not have them, either you need to rename your env to not start with test or remove these services with complier pass.

+6. The following listeners have been removed as they are not used anymore:
+- `Sylius\Bundle\CoreBundle\CatalogPromotion\Listener\CatalogPromotionFailedListener`
+- `Sylius\Bundle\CoreBundle\CatalogPromotion\Listener\CatalogPromotionUpdateFailedMessageListener`

+7. The `Sylius\Component\Promotion\Event\CatalogPromotionFailed` has been removed as it is not used anymore.

 ### Asset management changes

 We updated gulp-sass plugin as well as the sass implementation we use to be compatible with most installation